department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 **Note:** You can't use your VHIC as a credit card or insurance card.
 It also doesn't authorize or pay for care at non-VA health facilities.

-## How do I get my VHIC?
+## How do I request my VHIC?

-First, you'll need to be enrolled in VA health care to receive your VHIC.
+First, you'll need to be enrolled in VA health care.
 If you're not already enrolled, [find out how to apply for VA health care](/health-care/how-to-apply/).

 After we verify your enrollment, you can go to your nearest VA medical center to request your VHIC and get your picture taken for your card.
 You'll need to show a current form of primary identification at this time.